cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 An elliptic curve E is specified by its equation, and a finite field F.
 The curve E forms a group, whose elements correspond to those who satisfy the curve equation, with values taken from the field F. As a group, E has order n, which is the number of points on the curve.
-For security purposes, it is a strong requirement that all cryptographic operations take place in a prime order group.
+For security reasons, it is a strong requirement that all cryptographic operations take place in a prime order group.
 However, not all elliptic curves generate groups of prime order.
 In those cases, it is allowed to work with elliptic curves of order n = qh,